NicholasFLee/nick-f/README.md

 # nick-f
-This is my blog write in Vue.js with TypeScript.
+This is my blog front-end write in Vue.js with TypeScript.